 …

-When a non-AP STA that is in PS mode and that is affiliated with a non-AP MLD operating with default mapping (see 35.3.7.1.2 (Default mapping mode)) receives an individually addressed MPDU from its associated AP affiliated with the associated AP MLD with the More Data subfield set to 1, then at least one of any non-AP STA affiliated with the non-AP MLD shall follow or continue following the procedure defined in 11.2.3.7 (Receive operation for STAs in PS mode) and 11.2.3.8 (Receive operation using APSD) and may send PS-Poll frames or UAPSD trigger frames, if needed, to retrieve buffered BUs buffered at the AP MLD.
+When a non-AP STA that is in PS mode and that is affiliated with a non-AP MLD operating with default mapping (see 35.3.7.1.2 (Default mapping mode)) or operating with a negotiated non-default TID-to-link mapping (see 35.3.7.1.3 (Negotiation of TID-to-link mapping)) that maps all TIDs to the same link set receives an individually addressed MPDU from its associated AP affiliated with the associated AP MLD with the More Data subfield set to 1, then at least one of any non-AP STA affiliated with the non-AP MLD may send PS-Poll frames or UAPSD trigger frames (if the STA is using U-APSD and all ACs are delivery enabled), if needed, to retrieve buffered BUs buffered at the AP MLD, following the rules defined in 11.2.3.7 (Receive operation for STAs in PS mode) and 11.2.3.8 (Receive operation using APSD). (#12930, 13096)

-When a non-AP STA that is in PS mode and that is affiliated with a non-AP MLD operating with a negotiated non-default TID-to-link mapping (see 35.3.7.1.3 (Negotiation of TID-to-link mapping)) receives an individually addressed MPDU from its associated AP with the More Data subfield set to 1 on a link (receiving link), then at least one of any non-AP STA affiliated with the non-AP MLD that is operating on the link (receiving link) or another link to which any of the TIDs that is mapped to the link (receiving link) is also mapped shall follow or continue following the procedures defined in 11.2.3.7 (Receive operation for STAs in PS mode) and 11.2.3.8 (Receive operation using APSD) and may send PS-Poll frames or UAPSD trigger frames, if needed, with any TID that is mapped to this operating link to retrieve the buffered BUs buffered at the AP MLD.
+When a non-AP STA that is in PS mode and that is affiliated with a non-AP MLD operating with a negotiated non-default TID-to-link mapping (see 35.3.7.1.3 (Negotiation of TID-to-link mapping)) that does not map all TIDs to the same link set receives an individually addressed MPDU from its associated AP with the More Data subfield set to 1 on a link (receiving link), then at least one of any non-AP STA affiliated with the non-AP MLD that is operating on the link (receiving link) or another link to which any of the TIDs that is mapped to the link (receiving link) is also mapped may send PS-Poll frames or UAPSD trigger frames (if the STA is using U-APSD and all ACs are delivery enabled), if needed, with any TID that is mapped to this operating link to retrieve the buffered BUs buffered at the AP MLD, following the rules defined in 11.2.3.7 (Receive operation for STAs in PS mode) and 11.2.3.8 (Receive operation using APSD). (#12930, 13096)